 If we have millions of dollars, we’ll still work on the blog and on our videos and photography because we love it!

 If we have an epic failure and have to start over, it’s okay.
 We have goals and dreams and will continue to push forward

-And that’s your goal to do this week while sitting at home in isolation.
-Find Your Daydream.
+And that’s your goal to do this week while sitting at home is to Find Your Daydream.

 Stop Comparing Yourself to Others